sikhote/sinclair.tech/static/text/pages/resume.md

 - [+1 858 480 1781](tel:+18584801781)

 ## Profile
 I am a developer with a passion to learn and contribute.
-I have recent experience coding JavaScript applications and websites and the backend services they connect to using the latest standards and technology.
+I have recent experience coding React websites, React Native phone applications, and backend services needed to supply and compute data.
+I seek out best practices and standards in technology, but understand every project is different.
 I enjoy collaborating with teammates and clients alike to build complete solutions.
-Looking forward, I strive to continue learning in an ever-changing field, building intuitive applications, and collaborating with passionate and friendly people.
+Looking forward, I strive to continue learning in an ever-changing field of software engineering, building intuitive applications, and collaborating with passionate and friendly people.

 ## Knowledge
 - Amazon Web Services (AWS)
-- Angular 1.x
-- Babylon.js
-- Backbone
-- Bootstrap
 - CSS, Sass, & Less
 - Docker
 - Git
-- JavaScript, ES6, & jQuery
+- JavaScript
 - Jest & Nightwatch
 - Linux
 - Next.js